GetcuReone/FactFactory/FactFactory/FactFactory.Interfaces/API.md

 ##### Summary

-A special fact that is created using a factory when building a tree or calculating facts.
+A special fact that is created when building a tree.
+Used to check the condition.

 <a name='M-GetcuReone-FactFactory-Interfaces-SpecialFacts-IBuildConditionFact-Condition``4-``0,System-Collections-Generic-IEnumerable{``1},GetcuReone-FactFactory-Interfaces-Context-IWantActionContext{``2,``3}-'></a>
 ### Condition\`\`4(factWork,compatibleRules,context) `method`